Tips For Teaching Your Grandkids To Be Financially Aware

 - Budgeting Fun – Are you watching the grandkids while the parents are out of town?
 If so, give your grandchildren a certain amount of money for a day of fun and help them budget for it.

-- Stock Market Challenge – Allocate $10,000 (or any amount) in “play” money to be invested in various stocks.
+- Stock Market Challenge – Allocate an amount in “play” money to be invested in various stocks.
 Help your grandchild look up various stocks of companies and have him or her allocate the “play” money to a handful of stocks.